 Gradient evaluated whether occupational exposure to toluene diisocyanate (TDI) via inhalation and dermal contact is a causal factor in acute myeloid leukemia (AML).
 We critically reviewed epidemiology, experimental animal, and genotoxicity/mutagenicity studies of TDI in the context of AML.
 We also evaluated the literature on latency periods following chemical-induced AML.

-Health Effects and Risks of PFAS and PFOA
+Health Effects and Risks of Per- and Polyfluoroalkyl Substances (PFAS) and Perfluorooctanoic Acid (PFOA)

-Gradient has provided toxicology and risk assessment support, including regulatory comments, for numerous clients related to perfluorochemicals and polyfluorochemicals (PFAS).
+Gradient has provided toxicology and risk assessment support, including regulatory comments, for numerous clients related to per- and polyfluoroalkyl substances (PFAS).
 We have evaluated potential exposures and health effects from PFAS in drinking water and consumer products, and the health protectiveness of state and federal drinking water values for various PFAS.
 We have also derived health-protective PFAS reference doses and drinking water levels.

 Gradient has provided toxicology and risk assessment support for numerous clients related to TSCA risk evaluation and risk management processes.
-Chemicals include asbestos, carbon tetrachloride, tetrachloroethylene, trichloroethylene, methylene chloride.
+We have assessed a number of chemicals, including asbestos, carbon tetrachloride, tetrachloroethylene, trichloroethylene, and methylene chloride.
 We have evaluated manufacturing processes and occupational exposure information.
 We have also provided comments on the proposed toxicity criteria and existing chemical exposure limits (ECELs) for many of these chemicals, in addition to the systematic review process applied by US EPA for hazard evaluations.

 Regulatory Comment on a Manganese Ambient Water Quality Criterion